Frequently Asked Questions about the U.S. Antarctic Program

 R/V Nathaniel B. Palmer is a research ship with icebreaking capability that works throughout the southern ocean.
 R/V Laurence M. Gould is an ice-strengthened research and resupply ship that works in the Antarctic Peninsula area and with Palmer Station, Antarctica.

 What type of clothing is worn in Antarctica?

 Heavily insulated clothing that includes a parka, insulated vest, windproof leggings, thermal boots or mukluks, heavy socks, thermal underwear, cap, balaklava, neck gaiter, various gloves, and goggles.
 For U.S. Antarctic Program participants, the National Science Foundation maintains and issues clothing at centers in Christchurch, New Zealand, and Punta Arenas, Chile.

-The Division of Polar Programs is an operating unit of the National Science Foundation, an agency of the United States Government.
-The Division of Polar Programs implements the Foundation's responsibility to fund and manage the United States Antarctic Program, and it funds the Foundation's Arctic Research Program.
+The Office of Polar Programs is an operating unit of the National Science Foundation, an agency of the United States Government.
+The Office of Polar Programs implements the Foundation's responsibility to fund and manage the United States Antarctic Program, and it funds the Foundation's Arctic Research Program.